 Looking back now, it was just a bend on the long road of their career; a road that still stretches forward in 2011 as we await the upcoming release of what will be the band’s 19th full-length studio album, Clockwork Angels, so the adventure continues.

 For Rush IS a journey – an adventure that takes one to places wild and lame, adventurous and mundane, to unbelievable musical heights to baffling musical stagnation, and all this is decorated with the story telling and the philosophy of “the professor” Neil Peart.

 There has never been a rock band like Rush.
 They are three modest and unassuming men who have each excelled deep into the realms of virtuosity with their respective instruments.
 They have a single guitarist, Alex Lifeson, who plays any style imaginable and often switches instruments mid-song to replicate the original feel of the song.
 They have a singer lead singer, Geddy Lee who often plays at least two other instruments while singing.
+I can say that I like to play online sports betting and can show you some of them here.
 They rarely harmonize and almost never produce anything in the studio that they can’t reproduce on stage.
 And then there is Peart, loves to come up with mathematical formulas to make multiple time signatures fit and is considered by many (if not most) to be the finest drummer who ever sat behind a set.
 Together, these three have jived together like no other before them and will likely not ever have adequate company in the stratospheric category that they call their own.